htcondor/htcondor/docs/version-history/development-release-series-89.rst

   fail later on when it needs them to exist.
 See the ticket for details.
   :jira:`73`

+- The default value for the knob DISABLE_SETUID is now false, so that condor_ssh_to_job works on machines with SELinux enabled.
+  :jira:`358`

 - HTCondor daemons that read the configuration files as root when they start up will now also read the configuration files as root when they are reconfigured.
   :jira:`314`